Whooping Cough Vaccine

 What is whooping cough?

-Whooping cough is a respiratory infection caused by bacteria and is extremely contagious.
-The name comes from the ‘whoop’ sound an infected person makes when taking a deep breath after a bout of coughing.
-Babies under six months of age are at particular risk of complications.
+Whooping cough is a respiratory infection caused by the bacteria Bordetella pertussi and it’s extremely contagious.
+The name comes from the ‘whoop’ sound an infected person makes when trying to catch their breath between bouts of coughing.
+Babies under six months of age are at particular risk of complications, including death, most likely due to their undeveloped immune systems and the fact that they are yet to finish the course of immunisation.
 One in 200 babies who contract the illness die.

 Whooping cough symptoms